packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 ## Installation

 Private Packagist Self-Hosted requires PostgreSQL, Redis, and blob storage to store application data and Composer packages.
-You can either use the build-in options to come with the Helm chart or use your own PostgreSQL, Redis, and blob storage.
+You can either use the built-in options that come with the Helm chart or use your own PostgreSQL, Redis, and blob storage.
 For blob storage, we currently support Azure Blob Storage, Google Cloud Storage, AWS S3, and other S3-compatible storage solutions.

 Please note that if you chose to use the built-int solution then each of the storage requires one or more volumes using